Table of Contents

 1. Accurate Financial Representation

-Accrual accounting gives a more complete and accurate picture of a company’s financial situation by recognising revenues and expenses when they are generated or spent rather than when cash is collected or paid.
+Accrual accounting gives a more complete and accurate picture of a company’s financial situation by recognizing revenues and expenses when they are generated or spent rather than when cash is collected or paid.

 Accrual accounting provides a more comprehensive and accurate view of a company’s financial position by recognizing revenues and expenses when they are earned or incurred, rather than when cash is received or paid.